 No matter your major, a minor in Economics will help you examine and solve high-level business, economic, and social challenges.
 The ability to apply economics principles, coupled with a degree from Michigan Tech, will enhance decision-making in many fields of industry—including law, actuarial science, and engineering.

 Entrepreneurship, Technology, and Innovation

 Immerse yourself in new ventures, innovations, and emerging technologies.
 In the Entrepreneurship, Technology, and Innovation minor, Huskies will develop competencies for an entrepreneurial mindset, such as organizing and managing technology-based enterprises.
 Launch your career ready to transform leading technology industries.

 Complement your STEM skills with a minor in FinTech (Financial Technology) from Michigan Tech—the only FinTech minor in the state.
-Students will become familiar with statistics, computer programming, and financial decision-making, while growing specialized skills in financial engineering, investments, risk management, and financial technology—competencies sought after by recruiters in the field.
+Open to all Michigan Tech students, with the minor in FinTech, you will become familiar with statistics, computer programming, and financial decision-making, while growing specialized skills in financial engineering, investments, risk management, and financial technology—competencies sought after by recruiters in the field.

 Travel the world while you earn college credit!
-Earn a minor in Global Business from Michigan Tech and combine a study-abroad or faculty-led travel experience with business, economics, and foreign language courses.
+All students can earn a minor in Global Business from Michigan Tech and combine a study-abroad or faculty-led travel experience with business, economics, and foreign language courses.
 You'll gain global career opportunities—and have a life-changing experience in another culture.